At the heart of Zen of Slow Cooking is our desire to create an inclusive economy.

 Providing employment for adults with developmental challenges

-Handled with care - Planet Access Company store, package and ship hundreds of our spices blends each month, and along the way adults with disabilities take care of that journey, helping our Zen Blends find their way to stores and customers around the country.
+Handled With Care - Planet Access Company packages and ships hundreds of our spice blends each month.
+Along the way, adults with disabilities take care of that journey, helping our Zen Blends find their way to stores and customers around the country.

-Local events - We support events in the community which share our values.
-We have collaborated with local partners to promote health & wellness, cancer research, Fairtrade, sustainable business (find out more about B Corp) and more.
+Local Events - We support community events which share our values.
+We have collaborated with local partners to promote health and wellness, cancer research, fair trade, sustainable business (find out more about B Corp) and more.
 Need our support for your event?
 Learn about how we are giving back.

-Giving back - Since the very beginning, we have worked with a number of non-profit organizations to help them raise awareness and funds to support their work.
+Giving Back - Since the very beginning, we have worked with several non-profit organizations to help them raise awareness and funds.
 We have focused on issues close to our mission, such as food scarcity, learning disabilities and health issues.
 Need our support for your cause?
 Spread Some Zen.

 Teaching - From cooking classes to in-store demos, we love to help people gain the confidence to cook a meal for themselves.
 Our classes have included children with learning disabilities and underserved populations.